ncase/blog/src/posts/signal-boosts-aug-2024.md

 * Benefits: *possibly* huge.
     * Human trials [papers 2,3] suggests it cuts infection down to a 1/3 or 1/5.
     * Animal study results [papers 1,4] are promising, and I think likely to transfer to humans.
 Unlike vaccines, these treatments don't depend on rodent vs human immune systems — the drug-free nasal sprays' mechanisms involves physically trapping the viruses, blocking spike proteins, neutralizing them with alcohol, etc.
-    * Why this doesn't strike me as "like the ivermectin situation": the mechanisms for how nasal sprays work is more understood, and the (few) studies' sample sizes are larger.
+    * How this contrasts with "the ivermectin situation": the mechanisms for how nasal sprays work are more understood, and the studies' sample sizes are larger.
+(Still, more studies would be nice.)

 Anyway, there's a Covid-19 wave this summer & I'm taking a flight soon.